hsinpa/paintBoard.js/README.md

 Jquery is required

 ## Installation
-First, embedded the js and css fil into html file.
+First, embedded the js, css and image file into html file.

-Then initiate function pinBoard with target DOM element as parameter, and it can be anyname.
+Then to initiate function, call pinBoard() first, and put class="pinBoard" to target DOM element.

-In addition, try to configure the size of pinBoard with css style.
+In addition, try to configure the size of pinBoard with css style and include the button image to folder.

 ```html